How to get a VAT number in the EU

 Top benefits of applying for a VAT number as a non-EU business

-There are many benefits of obtaining a VAT number.
-If any of the below are of interest to you, it may be a good idea to get a VAT number and start charging a VAT tax.
+There are many benefits of registering for a VAT number.
+If any of the below interest you, it may be a good idea to get a VAT identification number and start charging a VAT tax.

 Avoid financial penalties